surfer77/fren-pet-docs/docs/100-overview.md

 ---
 # Overview

-Fren Pet is a "Play & Earn" game on the Base blockchain.
+Fren Pet is a game on the Base blockchain.
 It's an incremental idle game that allows players to adopt a pet, feed it, train it, battle against other players, explore the FrenPet world and gain rewards.

 - 🍄 feed your pet